 The Martyr of Solway is one of my favorite Millais paintings.
-She was originally nude, which in my mind would only capture the severity of her plight.
-But Millais had to add clothes in order not to offend the Victorian public.
+She was originally nude, which in my mind would further capture the severity of her plight.
+But Millais added clothes in order not to offend the Victorian public.
 (Scroll to the bottom of this page at the Liverpool Museum to see x-rays of the painting that shows her to be originally nude.)

 Loving this painting as I do, I have been thrilled to encounter it unexpectedly online a couple of times this week.
 Grace at The Beautiful Necessity shares a link to Martin Beek’s work at Flickr.
 His hard work and photographs give a unique perspective into the works of Millais.

 At Unusual Historicals Anita Davison shares the true story behind The Matyr of Solway (whose name was Margaret Wilson).
 It is a sad tale of a young Scottish girl who refused to swear an oath declaring the King of England as Head of the Church.
 She and a friend were chained to stone stakes in Solway Firth, forced to drown in the tide.